See a list of Information Systems Programs by Clicking Here!

 - Business Information Systems (BIS)

 While each of these degree titles offers a similar core set of classes to information systems, the emphasis bends more towards business applications & enterprise solutions.
-Given the proclivity for more real-world, higher level business solutions, an information systems professional will often work closely with an organizations management team or executive team to address macro issues.
+Enterprise-wide initiatives have a proclivity for more real-world, higher level business solutions.
+As such, an information systems major will work closely with the management team or executive team to address macro issues.
 These initiatives cascade to project managers and programming professionals to support these high-level decisions.

 - Database Software